Lesson PlansBack to lesson plans archive September 30, 2014

-- Pass out Ebola outbreak: mission instructions and resources – student guide and bring up the Ebola outbreak: mission instruction and resources – digital student guide on your projector or other device to walk students through the simulation and demonstrate how to students can explore the resources.
+- Bring up the Ebola outbreak: mission instruction and resources – digital student guide on your projector or other device to walk students through the simulation and demonstrate how to students can explore the resources.

 The rest of the resources will be organized by the sides of the CDC’s Epidemiologic Triangle: agent, host and environment.

 Agent the microbe that causes the disease

 - NPR | Flu attack!
 How a virus invades your body | Video clip Learn virus basics from National Public Radio (NPR) with this animated video.
 Come along for the journey of an invading virus from transmission to infection.

 - Sci-Show | What you need to know about Ebola | Video clip Watch this engaging and informative four minute video clip from Sci-Show that covers key topics such as the history of Ebola, how it is transmitted, possible cures and more.

 - PBS NewsHour | This is how you get Ebola | Article This article by Ruth Tam takes you on a detailed tour of the Ebola virus.

 Host the organism harboring the disease